molinari135/food-recommender-system/README.md

 ## Overview

 The Food Recommender System is designed to provide personalized recipe recommendations and generate justifications for the recommendations.
-This project is part of the Semantics in Intelligent Information Access course and Recommender System course at Università degli Studi di Bari Aldo Moro for the academic year 2024/25.
+This project is part of *Semantics in Intelligent Information Access course* and *Recommender Systems* course at Università degli Studi di Bari Aldo Moro for the academic year 2024/25.

 The system's architecture includes multiple components, each responsible for different aspects of meal recommendation and justification.
 Below is a breakdown of the system's key modules and functionalities: